zeeboy-jpg/Ezekiel-Elkanah-Ayuba/README.md

 # Optativa-de-GitHub-
-hey, my bame id Ezekiel Elkanah, a foreign student of informatics engineering at the university of matanzas, cuba i am 21 years old in my second year you can reach me at eaelkanah@gmail.com projects i have worked on / working on :
+hey, my name id Ezekiel Elkanah, a foreign student of informatics engineering at the university of matanzas, cuba i am 21 years old in my second year you can reach me at eaelkanah@gmail.com projects i have worked on / working on :